 2. Leverage Power of Social Media

-Since the days of Justin Beiber, Carly Rae Jepsen, and Ed Sheehan, Social Media has been one of the very powerful tools helping record labels find artists.
+Since the days of Justin Beiber, Carly Rae Jepsen, and Ed Sheeran, Social Media has been one of the very powerful tools helping record labels find artists.
 Apart from connecting people and being a vital tool for communication, talent managers, A&Rs or Record Labels use social platforms like Twitter, Instagram and Youtube to easily spot new talents.

 D’Prince, brother of Don Jazzy, found Rema on Instagram after he tagged him in a freestyle to his song, ‘Gucci Gang’.
 He was so impressed with him and knew he was going to be ‘the next big thing’.
 After telling Don Jazzy about the child wonder, He embarked on a journey to Benin City to get the Baby Dragon.
 After convincing Rema’s mum, D’Prince returned to Lagos with him.
 Rema is currently signed to Jonzing World, a subsidiary of Mavin Records.

 Even though music is the most essential arm of the entire music-making process, putting out good visuals- pictures, music videos, freestyle videos, interviews– are also very pivotal.
 In order to be easily identified by the general public, one needs to take photos of how he would want to be seen as an artist.
 Rema’s freestyle videos helped his journey as it made people see and easily identify with him, falling in love with all his mannerisms as well as his cheerful personality.